Applications Now Open: Climate Emergency Fund Program 2026

 Indigenous communities hold generations of stewardship knowledge rooted in deep connection to land and water.
 Now, more than ever, it is crucial to advance indigenous-led stewardship projects that integrate traditional knowledge with modern science to protect and restore salmon populations.

-Since its inception, the Emergency Fund Program has supported numerous First Nations in strengthening their stewardship and advancing environmental restoration efforts in B.C.
+Since its inception, the Climate Emergency Fund Program has supported numerous First Nations in responding to climate emergencies.

-Are you part of a First Nations community leading an environmental restoration project in B.C.?
+Are you part of a First Nations community responding to active environmental emergencies affecting your territory?
 We want to help!

 Apply now to receive funding that supports your vital work.

-For general inquiries about the Emergency Fund Program, please contact: [email protected]
+For general inquiries about the Climate Emergency Grant Program, please contact Yasmin Passos at [email protected].

-The Emergency Fund Program is made possible through the generous support of the Government of British Columbia.
+The Climate Emergency Grant Program is made possible through the generous support of the Government of British Columbia.

 Share this post